Bourkekev/ms3-your-recipe-hub/README.md

 Also note, my wireframes and sitemap did change slightly during development as I learned more about how best to display certain pages, like recipe categories or the search results page.
 The knowledge I gained throughout the project would allow me a much better understanding of what was possible or what might work best for future projects.

+I also thought my original idea for the navigation below the logo, like [EatingWell](http://www.eatingwell.com/), made the header take up far too much vertical space and really just left a large space at the top.
+So I decided to move the navigation up in line with the logo and 'Add Recipe' button.

 ### Surface

 An obvious colour choice for representing healthy food is green.
 Green stands for nature and growth according to this [99designs article](https://99designs.ie/blog/tips/color-psychology/), and it is also a literal representation of healthy foods, like vegetables and salads.

 I wanted the site to be clean and bright.
 The [Yummly](https://www.yummly.com/) is a good example of this, it is mostly white with green and orange contrasting colours for buttons and other icons.

 I researched colour combinations, particularly looking for green and another contrasting colour.
 I liked the number 17 "Teal, coral, turquoise and grey" palette on this [article](https://99designs.ie/blog/creative-inspiration/color-combinations/), but wanted to bring the green closer to a leafy green colour and also make the coral colour a bit more vibrant.
 I used [Coolors](https://coolors.co/) and picked a nice green #25b35f as my base green, and generated different colour palettes.
-It actually generated one that was quite similar to the palatte above, with oranges and greys.
+It actually generated one that was quite similar to the palette above, with oranges and greys.
 I felt the orange was a bit too pastel and light, so I just picked a different shade of that orange.
 I also lightened the shade of the lighter grey, as I imagined using it as a background colour where there might be text on it, so wanted to make sure dark text would be able to stand out on the grey.

 This was my final palatte: